U.S. News Rankings

 |SAT/ACT scores must be received by||March 1|

-The student-faculty ratio at Stevens Institute of Technology is 7:1, and the school has 46.2 percent of its classes with fewer than 20 students.
-The most popular majors at Stevens Institute of Technology include: Engineering; Business, Management, Marketing, and Related Support Services; Computer and Information Sciences and Support Services; Engineering Technologies and Engineering-Related Fields; and Biological and Biomedical Sciences.
-The average freshman retention rate, an indicator of student satisfaction, is 91.0 percent.
+The student-faculty ratio at Stevens Institute of Technology is 9:1, and the school has 45 percent of its classes with fewer than 20 students.
+The most popular majors at Stevens Institute of Technology include: Engineering; Business, Management, Marketing, and Related Support Services; and Computer and Information Sciences and Support Services.
+The average freshman retention rate, an indicator of student satisfaction, is 92.3 percent.

 |Student gender distribution|